DaycareIQ/blog.daycareiq.com/README.md

 `guard`

 This will start the Jekyll build, and livereload server watching for changes.
+LiveReload browser plugin will need to be installed/active for this to work.

 ## Info/Instructions ##